 The simple truth is that the size of the economic cake isn’t fixed.
 And, the more enterprises collaborate, the lower their fixed costs.
 In other words, collaboration pays-off.
 It does not only pay-off but is an indispensable presupposition for environmental-friendly, sustainable businesses.
 While many large enterprises have learned that cooperating on individual levels makes sense, only a few of them are ready to move to the next level and integrate not another model in their organization, but — vice versa — integrate their organization in a new (business) model.
 A generally more negative economic outlook, combined with the actual COVID-19 pandemic, will motivate more enterprises to think about entering the new level of business model innovation and joining decentralized networks in their respective industries.

 I’m quite positive about the GAIA‑X Federated Data Infrastructure for Europe initiative that we, with Datarella, have joined recently.
 Its general approach is a truly decentralized one: (competing) enterprises and organizations from different domains come together.
-They are asked to join forces to create a (standardized) data infrastructure.
+They are asked to join forces to create a n open, non-discriminating data infrastructure.
+In the mobility space, this will be used for all kinds of efficiency improvements, such as a better utilization of parking space, and for new offerings, such as shared micromobility services that allow for a seamless travel experience even in densely populated areas, both with significant positive environmental impacts.
 In 2021, we will see whether the GAIA‑X participants will make the open, decentralized intent come true!